expfactory/expfactory/docs/pages/2-usage.md

   --finish FINISH    finish a user session by removing the token
 ```

+**Important** For filesystem databases, the token coincides with the data folder, and *is* the user id.
+When you reference an id for a filesystem save, you reference the token (e.g., `41a451cc-7416-4fab-9247-59b1d65e33a2`) however when you reference a relational database id, you reference the index.
+You should keep track of these corresponding values to keep track of your participants, and be careful when you [refresh tokens](#refresh-tokens) as the filesystem folder (and thus participant id) will be renamed.

 ### New Users
 As shown previously, we can use `exec` to execute a command to the container to create new users: